 In the late 1990s, COWS began working to launch a number of progressive organizations and projects.
-In 2000 -- along with the AFL-CIO’s Working for America Institute, Case Western Reserve University, the University of Chicago, and the Michigan Manufacturing Technology Cente -- COWS initiated its Advanced Manufacturing Project, aiming “to strengthen the U.S. manufacturing base” through “high-road” economic development.
+In 2000, for instance, it initiated—along with the AFL-CIO’s Working for America Institute, Case Western Reserve University, the University of Chicago, and the Michigan Manufacturing Technology Center—an Advanced Manufacturing Project seeking “to strengthen the U.S. manufacturing base.”

 In the 2003 book Governing Work and Welfare in a New Economy, Joel Rogers and COWS associate director Laura Dresser argued that “what has appeared to happen—with the worst consequences for the less-educated, but extending well beyond its ranks—is that a large and growing portion of the American workforce is simply stuck in poverty or near-poverty jobs, with no serious prospects of income growth.”
 Dresser lamented that “we have tolerated, accepted and, in some ways, encouraged an incredible increase in inequality in the United States.”